The Great Migration

 December, January and February

 The month of December is very much like November with the “short rains” continuing.
 It is also the start of “Toto Time”, the birthing season, so you are likely to see baby animals taking their first steps and maybe even witness a birth itself!
 It’s also a great season for Birders as all the migratory birds have arrrived in the reserve.
-The park is nice and quiet at this time of year and you are likely to have sightings all to yourself.
+The park is relatively quiet at this time of year and you are likely to have sightings all to yourself.
 Christmas can be busy of course, with lots of local visitors from Nairobi.
 January is one of the warmest months of the year and the “short rains” usually end.
 There are usually lots of baby animals around.
 February is similar to January with perhaps a touch more rain.
 Whilst the migration has ended by December, there are of course lots of resident animals in the reserve and so there is no shortage of sightings.
 Remember that the big cats are territorial and don’t follow the migration.
 They are always around.
 In this period, the Mara is greener with slightly longer grass than in Nov.
 I personally like the Mara in February and early part of March.

 March